drand/website/docs/about/contributing.md

 ---
 title: Contributing
-description: Learn how you can help the Drand project by submitting code, fixing bugs, and updating documentation!
+description: Learn how you can help the drand project by submitting code, fixing bugs, and updating documentation!
 ---

 # Contributing

-Learn how you can help the Drand project by submitting code, fixing bugs, and updating documentation!
+Learn how you can help the drand project by submitting code, fixing bugs, and updating documentation!

 ## Core project